do0ori/gemini-live-api-audio-react-native/README.md

 -   The button changes color to indicate active status (white for start, red for stop).
 -   Your voice is streamed to Gemini and you'll hear the AI's response played through the main speaker.
 -   Visual indicators show when the AI is speaking and the current status.
--   All audio is routed through the loudspeaker for maximum clarity.
+-   Use the speaker icon button to toggle audio output between the main speaker and the earpiece.
 -   **To view the transcript, tap the Transcript button next to Start/Stop.
 The popup will show a live chat log of your conversation.**

 ---